vinitshahdeo/Hacktoberfest2021/README.md

 Here's a home to your queries and quest for potential issues to contribute.
 We've compiled a handpicked list of **beginner-friendly issues** (& repositories) ahead of time so that you can get the ball rolling once Hacktoberfest kicks off! 🚀

-If you are a beginner, the [mentors](./MENTORS.md) will guide you on getting started with open source and completing your Hacktoberfest challenge.
-You can begin by introducing yourself [here](https://github.com/vinitshahdeo/Hacktoberfest2021/discussions/127).
-If you happen to be experienced in this field, we would be more than grateful to onboard you as a mentor.
+If you are a beginner, the [mentors](./MENTORS.md) will guide you on how to get  started with open source and completing your Hacktoberfest challenge.
+You can begin with self introduction [here](https://github.com/vinitshahdeo/Hacktoberfest2021/discussions/127).
+If you are the  experienced one  in this field, we would be more than grateful to onboard you as a mentor.
 Please go through "[Muddle through Hacktoberfest 2021 like a Pro](https://vinitshahdeo.dev/hacktoberfest-2021) 🎉" blog post to learn more or find the quick links below:

 ❯ [Your First PR](#your-first-pr) 🔥